krishan/screw_server/README.markdown

 You may open Screw Server in several browsers in parallel to do cross-browser testing.

+If you require a different port or wish to use a different directory structure for your application, you can configure screw_server via command line options.
+To learn more, use:

+    screw_server --help

 ### Monitoring (Autotest)

 Click on `MONITOR` in Screw Server's start page.
 Screw Server will then monitor the modification times in your applications code and tests.
 Whenever you touch (= save) a test suite, Screw Server will automatically run that suite.
 When you touch a code file that is tested by that suite, the suite will automatically be re-run.